AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. _core_files:

 :menuselection:`Debug --> Debug --> Debug Core File`
-  This will open a file selection dialog that allows you to debug a core file instead of debugging a running process.
-Note that you must first specify an executable to debug before loading a core file.
+  Opens a file selection dialog allowing you to debug a core file instead of a running process.
+You must first specify an executable to debug before loading a core file.